pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.27

+February 25, 2025

+- Added a Setting to display a Stern Insider Connected icon next to machines that have it enabled on the location details screen.
+(Thank you [mikedg1](https://github.com/mikedg1))
+- Design tweak to location details screen: added a "show more" button for long location descriptions.
+- Bug fix.

 ### 5.3.26

 December 21, 2024